 Give a middle school student construction paper and ask her to design a better city, inspire students through community service and art, and introduce a former mayor to an 11-year-old boy with dreams of becoming a mayor himself.

 The short answer is that you get them involved.
 Each year the North Central Texas Council of Governments (NCTCOG) welcomes young people into their corporate offices.
 The taupe walls and brick exterior may look intimidating to a busload of local students, but once inside, they are welcomed by fun, engaging employees eager to inspire them to take up careers that drive our local communities.

 Nurturing Future Talents

 Each year three programs introduce students to the world of work, including planning, government, and transportation.

 Five years ago the marketing department at NCTCOG decided to spruce up its annual report with student art.
-Each year local middle school students are presented a theme — such as transportation safety or the future of transit — then submit their artistic rendition.
+Each year local middle school students are presented with a theme — such as transportation safety or the future of transit — and then submit their artistic rendition.
 The winning piece is then used to design the entire report.
 Once the selected piece is chosen, the student artist is celebrated by our Director of Transportation Michael Morris at the local school board meeting.

 Presenting the award to Tison Middle School student Erin Logan.
 Courtesy Weatherford Independent School District.

 The Richard Greene Scholars program provides meaningful opportunities for students in the Arlington, Texas, school district to demonstrate and grow their leadership skills.

 NCTCOG is one of several business locations that welcomes high school seniors for an educational internship to encourage their interest in leadership through community service as part of receiving a college scholarship.
 The program was created 20 years ago by the Texas Rangers baseball team to honor former Arlington Mayor Richard Greene.
 More than just a college scholarship, this program provides students with mentors and coaching while sparking their interest in government, planning, and transportation.